Watch the Video

 What is MIPC?

-The MIPC is an exceptional platform to apply classroom knowledge to a complex, multi-faceted, real-world case.
-We award C$50,000 in cash prizes to our winning teams, a figure that makes us one of the most lucrative university competitions in the World.
+The MIPC competition is an exceptional opportunity to apply classroom knowledge to a multi-faceted, real-world issue.
+We award C$50,000in cash prizes to our winning student teams, a figure that makes us one of the most lucrative university competitions in the World.
 For industry partners, it is an insightful experience that brings new solutions for timely challenges in their industry, as well as an opportunity to mentor and recruit the next generation of finance leaders.